IOSD-MANIPAL/web-dev-21/readme.md

-# IOSD MANIPAL APP DEV
+# IOSD MANIPAL WEB DEV
-Welcome to IOSD MANIPAL repository for App Dev Domain 2021!
+Welcome to IOSD MANIPAL repository for Web Dev Domain 2021!
-This repository contains all the resources and solutions to get started with App Dev using Flutter.
+This repository contains all the resources and solutions to get started with Web Dev.

 ## Instructions -
 * We will be using GitHub to accept and upload all your solutions to the tasks in the winter project